-Heading home after Otavalo is one option, however, we encourage those who have the time, to stay for summit attempts on Antisana and Chimborazo, where you will be able to build on and test all of the training you’ve done leading up to here.
-Antisana, 18,714 feet (5,704 meters), sits near Quito and is heavily glaciated.
+Heading home after Otavalo is one option, however, we encourage those who have the time, to stay for summit attempts on Cotopaxi and Chimborazo, where you will be able to build on and test all of the training you’ve done leading up to here.
+Cotopaxi, 19,347 feet (5,897 meters), sits in the Cotopaxi National Park and is heavily glaciated.
 The route is longer than Cayambe, and is an excellent place to continue building comfort with crampon and ice axe techniques.
 Chimborazo, with a summit at 20,703 feet (6,310 meters), is the tallest peak in Ecuador, and considerably taller than any peak in North America.
 Its altitude, the length of the summit day, its technical challenges, and the skills you’ve learned to get there, make it a perfect final peak of the trip, and excellent preparation for big mountains anywhere in the world.

 Our Ecuador Climbing Schools are guided by one or more of Alpenglow’s AMGA certified lead guides.
 AMGA (American Mountain Guides Association) certification is the highest possible training available to guides, and only the most experienced and dedicated attain it.
 Our lead guides have also traveled and climbed extensively in South America and know the Ecuadorian volcanoes intimately.
 Their knowledge of Andean culture as well as the mountains, combined with their passion for teaching others to become competent mountaineers, guarantees that your experience will be one to remember!